smussenden/2019-baltimore-climate-health-project-data-repo/memos/street-tree-analysis-july-01.md

 ## Condition

-Most target neighborhoods are in the bottom 100 for percent of trees in good condition when controled for older trees (>6 inch diameter trunk), though Upper Fells Point and Patterson Park Neighborhood are ranked at 24 and 61, respectively.
+Most target neighborhoods are in the bottom half for percent of trees in good condition when controled for older trees (>6 inch diameter trunk), though Upper Fells Point and Patterson Park Neighborhood are ranked at 24 and 61, respectively.

 _Click to enlarge_